jmacdotorg/volity/devguide/README.txt

 * prep.pl
-A Perl script that, given the name of a subdirectory containing language-specific XML for the VDG, creates a file called language_entities.dtd.
+A Perl script that, given the name of a subdirectory containing language-specific XML for the VDG, creates a file called language-entities.dtd.
 This file defines some XML entity references found in devguide_core.xml to point to files found within your language-specific directory.
 Until you run this script, the VDG XML file contains undefined entity references.